IAmMasterCraft/decipher-jwt/README.md

 # decipher-jwt
     A simple node package that deciphers jwt token into json object
+    PS: IF IT WORKS, THEN SOMETHING IS WRONG SOMEWHERE

 ## Installation
      WITH NPM: $ npm install decipher-jwt